ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `path` (String) The location for the persistent queue files.
 To this field's value, the system will append: /<worker-id>/inputs/<input-id>.
 Default: "$CRIBL_HOME/state/queues"

-<a id="nestedatt--input_wef--subscriptions"></a>
-### Nested Schema for `input_wef.subscriptions`

-Optional:

-- `batch_timeout` (Number) Interval (in seconds) over which the endpoint should collect events before sending them to Stream.
-Default: 60
-- `compress` (Boolean) Receive compressed events from the source.
-Default: true
-- `content_format` (String) Content format in which the endpoint should deliver events.
-Default: "Raw"; must be one of ["Raw", "RenderedText"]
-- `heartbeat_interval` (Number) Maximum time (in seconds) between endpoint checkins before considering it unavailable.
-Default: 60
-- `id` (String) Not Null
-- `locale` (String) The RFC-3066 locale the Windows clients should use when sending events.
-Defaults to "en-US".
-Default: "en-US"
-- `metadata` (Attributes List) Fields to add to events ingested under this subscription (see [below for nested schema](#nestedatt--input_wef--subscriptions--metadata))
-- `query_selector` (String) Default: "simple"; must be one of ["simple", "xml"]
-- `read_existing_events` (Boolean) Newly subscribed endpoints will send previously existing events.
-Disable to receive new events only.
-Default: false
-- `send_bookmarks` (Boolean) Keep track of which events have been received, resuming from that point after a re-subscription.
-This setting takes precedence over 'Read existing events'.
-See [Cribl Docs](https://docs.cribl.io/stream/sources-wef/#subscriptions) for more details.
-Default: true
-- `subscription_name` (String) Not Null
-- `targets` (List of String) The DNS names of the endpoints that should forward these events.
-You may use wildcards, such as *.mydomain.com
-- `version` (String) Version UUID for this subscription.
-If any subscription parameters are modified, this value will change.

-<a id="nestedatt--input_wef--subscriptions--metadata"></a>
-### Nested Schema for `input_wef.subscriptions.metadata`

-Optional:

-- `name` (String) Not Null
-- `value` (String) JavaScript expression to compute field's value, enclosed in quotes or backticks.
-(Can evaluate to a constant.).
-Not Null

 <a id="nestedatt--input_wef--tls"></a>
 ### Nested Schema for `input_wef.tls`

-Optional:
+Required:

 - `ca_path` (String) Server path containing CA certificates (in PEM format) to use.
 Can reference $ENV_VARS.
 If multiple certificates are present in a .pem, each must directly certify the one preceding it.
-Not Null
 - `cert_path` (String) Path on server containing certificates to use.
 PEM format.
 Can reference $ENV_VARS.
-Not Null
+- `priv_key_path` (String) Path on server containing the private key to use.
+PEM format.
+Can reference $ENV_VARS.

+Optional:

 - `certificate_name` (String) Name of the predefined certificate
 - `common_name_regex` (String) Regex matching allowable common names in peer certificates' subject attribute.
 Default: "/.*/"
 - `disabled` (Boolean) Enable TLS.
 Default: false